 To add a new API key, click + Add API key button.
 Each API key requires two attributes:

 - Name.
 The name helps you to distinguish one key from another.
 It's also used during the attendee registration process: Workshop Butler records the source of registration and uses the name of the API key for it.

 - Type of integration.
 There are two options: Third-party integration and Website integration.
 Read more about these two types below.

 Type of integration

 API key gives access to a wide range of data inside your account.
 We highly recommend keeping it secret.
 However, it's not always possible.
 One of such examples - a website integration.
 While using our JS Widgets, you expose the API key to everyone on the Internet.
 Unfortunately, there is no other way to do it.
 That is why we split the keys into two groups: Website integration and Third-party integration.

 Third-party integration gives you access to all API methods and returns all available data.

 Website integration gives you access to API methods, used in the website integration, and also puts restrictions on returned data:

-- List of attendees contains only attendees who has an attribute Visible in the list of attendees set to true
+- List of attendees contains only attendees who have an attribute Visible in the list of attendees set to true

 - Attendee data is limited to first and last name, address, name of the organisation, and certificate number.